CognitiveModeling/InstructionTask/README.md

 create_test_samples.py: creates samples for testing out of testing arrangements

+net_test.py: tests a trained network on the test database

+relative_net.py: holds the network class and structure

 shapes.py: holds class Shape, representing block objects in the simulation, as well as all necessary functions to interact with them

+train.py: trains the network relative net on the samples from database